Technical Interview, How to Prepare and Crack It 2023

 Technical Interview Prep Process

-Functionality testing: ensure that the remote technology functions well in advance, and ensure your device, internet connection, back-up, etc., is in great working condition!
+Functionality testing: ensure that the remote technology functions well in advance, and your device, internet connection, etc., is in great working condition!

 Keep your personal tabs closed or minimized: You’ll most likely be screen-sharing, and eliminate clutter on your computer’s desktop.

 Keep your portfolio ready: As a developer, your portfolio is the best platform to showcase your skills and how you have used them.
-A link to your GitHub repository, and samples of projects you’ve worked on – all these serve as a real-world example of what you have done and what you can do.
+Your GitHub repository, and samples of projects you’ve worked on – all serve as a real-world example of what you have done and what you can do.

-Hide the notifications till the interview is completed: It can be very distracting to both you and the interviewer if there are messages from your WhatsApp or other platforms popping up during the interview, it can send the wrong message.
+Hide the notifications till the interview is completed: Both you and the interviewer will get distracted if messages from your WhatsApp or other platforms pop up during the interview!

 Real-time coding challenge: Feel confident to speak up and discuss and engage the interviewer if possible, and give the interviewer the chance to give you hints.